cBioPortal/cbioportal/docs/mutation-data-transcript-annotation.md

 the same way, otherwise the gene + protein changes can mean entirely different things.
 For all public studies stored in [datahub](https://github.com/cBioPortal/datahub/tree/master/public) we leverage [Genome Nexus](https:
 //www.genomenexus.org) to do so.
 Genome Nexus assigns one canonical Ensembl Transcript + gene name + protein change for each mutation.
-You can find the mapping of hugo symbol to transcript id[here](https://github.com/genome-nexus/genome- nexus-importer/blob/master/data/grch37_ensembl92/export/ensembl_biomart_canonical_transcripts_per_hgnc.txt).There are two sets of default transcripts: `uniprot` and `mskcc`.
+You can find the mapping of hugo symbol to transcript id[here](https://github.com/genome-nexus/genome-nexus-importer/blob/master/data/grch37_ensembl92/export/ensembl_biomart_canonical_transcripts_per_hgnc.txt).There are two sets of default transcripts: `uniprot` and `mskcc`.
 We recommend to use the `mskcc` set of transcripts when starting from scratch, since these are more up to date and correspond to transcripts that were chosen as relevant for clinical sequencing at MSKCC.
 The `uniprot` set of transcripts was constructed several years ago, but we are no longer certain about the logic on how to reconstruct them hence they are not being kept up to date.
-One can see the differences between the two in [this file](https://github.com/cBioPortal/cbioportal- frontend/files/9498680/genes_with_different_uniprot_mskcc_isoforms.txt).
+One can see the differences between the two in [this file](https://github.com/cBioPortal/cbioportal-frontend/files/9498680/genes_with_different_uniprot_mskcc_isoforms.txt).
 For the public cBioPortal (https:
-//www.cbioportal.org) we are using `mskcc`, for for the GENIE cBioPortal (https://genie.cbioportal.org) we use `uniprot` .
-Although for local installations the default currently is `uniprot` to avoid people upgrading from a previous version of cBioPortal to accidentally switch to `mskcc`, we do recommend to use `mskcc`.
+//www.cbioportal.org) we are using `mskcc`, for the GENIE cBioPortal (https://genie.cbioportal.org) we use `uniprot` .
+Although for local installations the default is still `uniprot` (to not break existing installations when upgrading), we do recommend `mskcc` for new installations and recommend that existing installations consider migrating as well.

 #### How default transcript assignment affects the Mutations Tab